Puebllo/node_pir_led_pwm/Readme.md

 TODOs:
  1. [ ] Reconnect when Wi-Fi network is back + Add option 'Reconnect' to WebUI
  2. [ ] Home Assistant - broadcast controller status after rebooting Home Assistant
+ 3. [ ] Broadcast controller status after boot
- 3. [ ] Refactoring main.cpp - splitting to smaller / more readable/ maintainable chunks
+ 4. [ ] Refactoring main.cpp - splitting to smaller / more readable/ maintainable chunks
- 4. [ ] Add controllers logging to Web UI
+ 5. [ ] Add controllers logging to Web UI

 **If you like this project, give it a _star_, or fork it and contribute!**